 Responding to Stakeholder Concerns

-In the DJ Basin, we have established additional practices in response to stakeholder input:
+In the DJ Basin, our largest onshore asset, we established several practices in response to stakeholder input, including:

-- For each new operating location, we conduct baseline surveys, audio/visual/olfactory inspections, noise surveys and impact assessments that take into account noise, light, and odor pollution.
-As needed, we implement mitigation measures to reduce these impacts.
-We follow up to assess the effectiveness of these measures.
-We are also going back to conduct similar assessments on legacy projects that predated this baseline process.
+- For each new operating location, we conduct baseline surveys and impact assessments that evaluate noise, light, and odors.
+As needed, we implement mitigation measures to reduce these impacts and follow up to assess their effectiveness.
+We conduct similar assessments on legacy projects that predated this baseline survey process.

-- We work with the Colorado Oil and Gas Conservation Commission (COGCC) to install effective sound barriers, such as acoustic panels, around our drilling rigs to reduce noise.
-We also participate in a COGCC technical working group to discuss noise pollution issues and identify ways to lessen them.
+- We work with the Colorado Oil and Gas Conservation Commission (COGCC) to install effective sound barriers (acoustic panels) to reduce noise around our drilling operations.
+We also participate in a COGCC technical working group to share best practices and ways to mitigate noise.

-- We limit light pollution by taking advantage of natural topography or constructing temporary or permanent light shields, by carefully positioning lights and by using lights only during activities.
+- We limit light pollution by carefully positioning lights and using them only during specific activities and by taking advantage of natural topography or constructing temporary or permanent light shields.

-- We work to reduce odor pollution by using closed loop systems to store drilling mud, by using green completions to reduce flaring, and by using combustion burners to avoid venting emissions during production.
+- We work to reduce odor from our operations by using closed-loop systems to store drilling mud, green completions to reduce flaring and combustion burners to avoid venting of emissions during production.